 Ask your accountant or tax agent for copies of your tax assessments, or log into the My Gov website.

-Income threshold for the past five years (Source: DHA)
+Income threshold for the past six years (Source: Department of Home Affairs)

 You are eligible for an income exemption if you are prevented by an Australian authority from leaving Australia to return to New Zealand.
 This includes:

 - a court order preventing you from removing a child from Australia; or

 - receiving compensation/rehabilitation for an injury that would be discontinued if you returned to New Zealand.